-On the basis of the considerations described above, analysis of the monitoring data, review of the literature, and past metals, sediment, and fecal coliform bacteria modeling experience, the Mining Data Analysis System (MDAS) was chosen to represent the source-response linkage for pH, iron, sediment, dissolved aluminum, manganese, selenium, chloride, and fecal coliform bacteria, when applicable in the streams included in this TMDL effort (See Appendix A for a complete list).
+On the basis of the considerations described above, analysis of the monitoring data, review of the literature, and past metals, sediment, and fecal coliform bacteria modeling experience, the Mining Data Analysis System (MDAS) was chosen to represent the source-response linkage for iron, sediment, and fecal coliform bacteria, when applicable in the streams included in this TMDL effort (See Appendix A for a complete list).
 The MDAS is a comprehensive data management and modeling system that is capable of representing loading from the nonpoint and point sources and simulating instream processes.
-The details of MDAS model can be found in Section 2.0.
+A detailed description of the MDAS model follows in Section 2.0.